UGC NET 2020 result declared: Check here

 The NTA conducted the UGC NET 2020 exam between September 24 and November 13.

-The exam was held in a computer based mode and covered 81 subjects in 12 days with two shifts on each exam day.
+The exam was held in a computer-based mode and covered 81 subjects in 12 days with two shifts on each exam day.

 A total of 1,56,882 candidates had appeared in General Category, 47,161 in Gen-EWS, 1,92,434 in OBC-NCL category, 88,914 in SC category, 33,811 in ST category, 7505 in PwD category.